shannon-greenlight/spankulator/README.md

 # Spankulator-Code
 This repository contains the elements needed to build code for the Spankulator.
 The code is for the Arduino Nano 33 IoT and is found in the Spankulator folder.
+Make sure to get the required libraries from the Arduino-Libs repo.

 The build files are for Windows.
 They are simple .bat files but depend on having a working Arduino development system.
 Certain variables must be edited to adapt these files to a particular installation.